gauravjagpal/plan-et-continentally/README.md

 | :--- | :--- | :--- |
 | 1 | Navbar dropdown was not working in mobile view.
 I corrected this by adding a media query and removing it from the dropdown. |
 | 2 | Editing a Country was not working in both the EditTrips and EditPosts.
 This was to do with how I was referencing them in both the serializers in the back and the country codes in the front end
+| 3 | The trips page was rendering all users trips.
+The backend needed to be updated to include this in the filter fieldset
+| 4 |Search field was not working.
+The backend did not have the correct fields included

 # Deployment